thycotic/ss-docs/secret-launchers/remove-mac-launcher/index.md

    This step should remove the ThycoticDaemon and prevent the launcher from restarting, but you might need to perform the step more than once.
 1. Open **Activity Monitor**.
-1. Force Quit the **ThycoticLauncher** process and all related processes using the procedure, [Quit an app or process in Activity Monitor on Mac](https://support.apple.com/en-in/guide/activity-monitor/actmntr1002/mac).
+1. Force Quit the **ThycoticLauncher** process and all related processes.
+See [Quit an app or process in Activity Monitor on Mac](https://support.apple.com/en-in/guide/activity-monitor/actmntr1002/mac).
 1. Open **Finder**.
 1. Navigate to **Application \> Thycotic**.
 1. Right-click **ThycoticLauncher** and select **Move to Trash**.